 The role of parents AFTER the tryout

 - Offer emotional support – let your child talk.
-Let them express their feelings, let them express anger and frustration at how it all went.
-Even if you disagree with what they may say, listen to it from their perspective, this will be useful to you moving forward.
-Certainly do not squash your child at this stage, it is really important as parents that we do not play it all down and tell them for example ‘that it’s only a game’ or ‘there is always next time.
+Let them express their feelings, and let them express anger and frustration at how it all went.
+Even if you disagree with what they may say, listen to it from their perspective; this will be useful to you moving forward.
+Certainly, do not squash your child at this stage; it is really important as parents that we do not play it all down and tell them, for example, ‘that it’s only a game’ or ‘there is always next time.
 Let them talk, sometimes silence, or even telling them that you feel their pain with them can act as a huge support.

-- Keep things in perspective, recognize that this may be a phase your child will need to go through.
-It does not mean that further down the line they will not be selected ahead of some of their peers, so keep encouraging and keep motivating them!
+- Keep things in perspective, and recognize that this may be a phase your child will need to go through.
+It does not mean that further down the line, they will not be selected ahead of some of their peers, so keep encouraging and keep motivating them!

 - In order for your child to bounce back quickly from failure, don’t criticize them too much or allow them to be too harsh on themselves.
 Encourage them, inspire them, and lift them up.
 Get them to do it for themselves as well.
 It’s in moments of failure when treating them with compassion becomes the most important thing.

-- If your child does make a team they wanted and their friends or others don’t.
+- If your child does make the team they wanted and their friends or others don’t.
 Encourage them to be graceful and kind.
-Not blast it all over social media and in some cases, calling or texting a friend and letting them know that they are bummed for them and know they will meet up again soon.
+Do not blast it all over social media and, in some cases, call or text a friend and let them know that they are bummed for them and know they will meet up again soon.
 But make sure they don’t avoid tough situations with friends and ignore what happened or be insensitive towards their feelings.

 Read More: My Kid Got Cut, Now What